Surf back to: Technical

-The L-1011 has a typical three man cockpit with many analog instruments, a similar layout and concept also found on the B747 Classic and the DC-10.
-However, being the most advanced of the three widebodies of that time, some signs of new technology were already present.
+The L-1011 TriStar has a typical three crew flight deck and panels with many analog instruments, a similar layout and concept also found on the 747 Classic and the DC-10.
+However, being the most advanced of the three wide-bodies of that time, some signs of new technology were already present.
 For example, instead of the intensive use of two-position switches on the overhead and flight engineer panels, the L-1011 has illuminated push-buttons with a similar logic to that of modern Airbus aircraft.
-Also, on the flight engineer panel of the TriStar 500, an innovative system called FIDDS - Fault Isolation Data Display System - collected and stored malfunction data for later maintenance analysis and corrective actions.
+Also, on the flight engineer panel of the L-1011-500, an innovative system called FIDDS - Fault Isolation Data Display System - collected and stored malfunction data for later maintenance analysis and corrective actions.

 Flight Compartment - Detailed Cockpit Diagrams